Stefan Kuntz

 Stefan Kuntz (born 30 October 1962) is a German professional football manager and former player who played as a striker.
-He is the head coach of the Turkey national team.
+He was most recently the head coach of the Turkish national team.

 Kuntz represented the Germany national team between 1993 and 1997, reaching the 1994 FIFA World Cup quarter-finals and winning UEFA Euro 1996.
-He scored six goals from 25 full caps including in the Euro 1996 semi-final elimination of England.
+He scored six goals from 25 full caps, including in the Euro 1996 semi-final elimination of England.

 Club career

 Kuntz's playing career lasted from 1983 until 1999.
 He made 449 appearances and scored 179 goals in the Bundesliga.
 Kuntz played for VfL Bochum, Bayer 05 Uerdingen, 1.
 FC Kaiserslautern and Arminia Bielefeld and also played in Turkey for Beşiktaş J.K.
 In 1986 and 1994, Kuntz was the top scorer in the Bundesliga.

 In 1995, Kuntz joined Turkish side Beşiktaş following request of his compatriot coach Christoph Daum.
 Kuntz made his 1.Lig debut on 13 August 1995 in an away game against Kayserispor that ended 1–1.
 On 24 September 1995, he scored his first goal at week 5 home encounter against Istanbulspor which ended 5–2.